openiddict/openiddict-documentation/configuration/claim-destinations.md

 // For that, simply restrict the list of scopes before calling SetScopes(). principal.SetScopes(request.GetScopes());
 principal.SetResources(await _scopeManager.ListResourcesAsync(principal.GetScopes()).ToListAsync());

-foreach (var claim in principal.Claims)
+principal.SetDestinations(static claim => claim.Type switch
 {
-    claim.SetDestinations(claim.Type switch
-    {
     // If the "profile" scope was granted, allow the "name" claim to be
     // added to the access and identity tokens derived from the principal.
-        Claims.Name when principal.HasScope(Scopes.Profile) => new[]
+    Claims.Name when claim.Subject.HasScope(Scopes.Profile) => new[]
     {
         OpenIddictConstants.Destinations.AccessToken,
         OpenIddictConstants.Destinations.IdentityToken
     },

     // Never add the "secret_value" claim to access or identity tokens.
     // In this case, it will only be added to authorization codes,
     // refresh tokens and user/device codes, that are always encrypted.
     "secret_value" => Array.Empty<string>(),

     // Otherwise, add the claim to the access tokens only.
     _ => new[]
     {
         OpenIddictConstants.Destinations.AccessToken
     }
 });
-}

 return SignIn(principal, OpenIddictServerAspNetCoreDefaults.AuthenticationScheme);
 ```